 With a large office building, coaxial cables are more useful.

 Coaxial Cables use one cable as a wraparound shield that protects the other.
 Coax cables are highly shielded and can carry a signal for huge distances.
-Large office buildings use these cables to link up large floor, or multiple-floor, networks.
+Large office buildings use these cables to link up a large floor, or multiple-floor, networks.

 Coaxial cables contain an inner conductor that is encased by a tubular insulating layer, fenced by a tubular conducting shield.
 The name “coax” refers to the fact that these two layers, the outer sheath and the conductor beneath it, share a geometric axis.
 Coaxial cables have actually been in existence since the 1880s when mathematician and engineer Oliver Heaviside patented their design.

 What’s the difference between coax and other shielded cables?